Unity-Technologies/com.unity.multiplayer.samples.coop/README.md

 Code is organized into three separate assemblies: **Client**, **Shared** and **Server** which reference each other when appropriate.

 For an in-depth overview of the project's architecture please check out our [ARCHITECTURE.md](ARCHITECTURE.md).

-### Key classes

-**Shared**
- - `NetworkCharacterState` Contains all NetworkedVars, and both server and client RPC endpoints.
-The RPC endpoints only read out the call parameters and then raise events from them; they don’t do any logic internally.

-**Server**
- - `ServerCharacterMovement` manages the movement Finite State Machine (FSM) on the server.
-Updates the NetworkedVars that synchronize position, rotation and movement speed of the entity on its FixedUpdate.
- - `ServerCharacter` has the AIBrain, as well as the ActionQueue.
-Receives action requests (either from the AIBrain in case of NPCs, or user input in case of player characters), and executes them.
- - `AIBrain` contains main AI FSM.
- - `Action` is the abstract base class for all server actions
-   - `MeleeAction`, `AoeAction`, etc. contain logic for their respective action types.

-**Client**
- - `ClientCharacterComponent` primarily is a host for the running `ActionFX` class.
-This component will probably be on the graphics game object, rather than the sim game object.
- - `CliemtInputComponent`.
-On a shadow entity, will suicide.
-Listens to inputs, interprets them, and then calls appropriate RPCs on the RPCStateComponent.
- - `ActionFX` is the abstract base class for all the client-side action visualizers
-   - `MeleeActionFX`, `AoeActionFX`, etc. Contain graphics information for their respective action types.